jarrettfuller/jarrettfuller.github.io/about.md

 <div class="profile_section">
 <h4>Short Biography (100 words)</h4>
 <article><p>Jarrett Fuller is a designer, writer, educator, editor and podcaster.
-He is an assistant professor of graphic design at North Carolina State University (beginning August 2021); director of twenty-six, a multidisciplinary design and editorial studio; hosts the design podcast Scratching the Surface; and is a contributing editor at AIGA Eye On Design.
+He is an assistant professor of graphic design at North Carolina State University; contributing editor at AIGA Eye On Design; director of twenty-six, a multidisciplinary design and editorial studio; and hosts the design podcast Scratching the Surface.
 He previously worked as a designer at Facebook, Warby Parker, and The Whitney Museum of American Art.
 He received his BFA in graphic design from Kutztown University and his MFA in graphic design and critical studies from Maryland Institute College of Art.</p>
 </article>
 </div>

 <div class="profile_section">
 <h4>Long Biography (369 words)</h4>
 <article><p>Jarrett Fuller is a designer, writer, educator, editor and podcaster.
-He’s the director of twenty-six, an independent design and editorial studio, and a contributing editor at AIGA Eye on Design.
-Beginning in August 2021, he’ll be an Assistant Professor of graphic design at North Carolina State University.</p>
+He’s an Assistant Professor of Graphic Design at North Carolina State University; the director of twenty-six, an independent design and editorial studio, and a contributing editor at AIGA Eye on Design.</p>

 <p>Since 2016, Jarrett has hosted and produced Scratching the Surface, a podcast about design, theory, and creative practice.
 On the show, Jarrett has interviewed a wide-range of designers, writers, academics, and artists including Pentagram partners Michael Beirut and Eddie Opara, OMA partner Reinier de Graaf, MoMA curator Paola Antonelli, and New York Times architecture critics Michael Kimmelman and Paul Goldberger, and RISD President Rosanne Somerson.</p>